canvas-medical/mobile-patient-app/docs/INSTALLATION.md

 eas build --profile development
 ```

-This will create a development build of your application.
+This will prompt you to select a platform.
+Choose whichever platform you would like to run the application on, and follow the prompts to set up the initial build.

 ## Run the Application